 ‘Ah!
 There is no space below as such.
 But would it help if I told you that the space you are referring to, the space where you imagine you are when you come into the building and come up in the elevator is the repository for curious matter?’
 Red says, cryptically.
 With this said, he goes off to attend to his parrots.

 Red is of similar mind.
 This is after all his world.
 He is philosophical about his role.
-His wisdom and poise begins to captivate Lady once more.
+His wisdom and poise begin to captivate Lady once more.
 He reads her sonnets and teaches her to play the violin.
 They watch the colours change in the evening sky as the sun sets over the twin peaks.
 They make love to Debussy.
 It is in one such tender moment, they are disturbed by a new caller.
 The door is back.
 Across the threshold is Gold.
-If Gold comes to call at Belvedere Heights then the matter is serious.
+If Gold comes to call at Peregrine Heights then the matter is serious.
 Gold on this occasion is accompanied by Silver.
 Silver has never been before.

-‘Three days ago Curt Dodge, a thirty two year old hacker believed to be from the Detroit, Michigan area hacked into the servers of the global communications satellites network and planted what is known as a blended threat that within fourteen days will have completely brought down the entire global system.
+‘Three days ago Curt Dodge, a thirty-two-year-old hacker believed to be from the Detroit, Michigan area hacked into the servers of the global communications satellites network and planted what is known as a blended threat that within fourteen days will have completely brought down the entire global system.
 You will have noticed already that your phone can’t detect its location.’

 ‘Ah yes.
 Of course.
 I see,’ says Gold.
 ‘Anyway, the threat that Dodge has come up with acts in an entirely random way.
 But, here’s the killer.
 It also gathers up any virus, worm or trojan it encounters along the way and adds them to the blend to increase its potency.
 One by one the satellites have gone down.
 There appears to be no defence against the attack.’